Sarah R. Levine

 Sarah has been a practising lawyer for over 20 years.
 She began her legal career as a law clerk for the Rt.
 Hon.
 Beverley McLachlin, Chief Justice of Canada.
 She has worked as a litigator with top Vancouver law firms, representing clients in complex commercial and estate litigation, both in court and in mediations.

 Sarah is an active participant in many community organizations.
 She is currently Vice-Chair of the Board of Directors of the Access Pro Bono Society of British Columbia, which provides and supports the provision of pro bono legal services for those with financial need throughout the province.
 She has done extensive pro bono representation of clients in the civil mental health law system and as a mediator, and has been recognized for that work.
 She is a member of the Teacher Review Board (since 2014), where she adjudicates claims of misconduct against teachers.
-She is a member of the Western Canadian Advisory Committee for Advancement of McGill University.
+She is a member of the Vice-Principal's Western Canadian Advisory Committee for Advancement at McGill University.
 Sarah has served as a director and committee member for many other community organizations.
 She has an active counselling practice, working with both individuals and families.

 Education and Professional Credentials

 M. Ed.
 (Counselling Psychology), University of British Columbia

 Accredited Family Law Mediator